operasoftware/devopera/src/_extensions/message-passing.md

 **OSX**: The manifest file must be placed at

 	~/Library/Application Support/Google/Chrome/NativeMessagingHosts/

+**Linux**: The manifest file must be placed at

+	/etc/opt/chrome/native-messaging-hosts

 Opera starts each native messaging host in a separate process and communicates with it using standard input (`stdin`) and standard output (`stdout`).
 The same format is used to send messages in both directions: each message is serialized using JSON, UTF-8 encoded and is preceded with 32-bit message length in native byte order.